xpol/lua-rapidjson/API.md

 When passed a table:

-1. it is encoded as json array if:
+1. it is encoded as JSON array if:
     - meta field `__jsontype` set to `array`.
     - table contains length > 0.
-2. otherwise the table is encoded as json object and non string keys and its values are ignored.
+2. otherwise the table is encoded as JSON object and non string keys and its values are ignored.

-When passed with `true`, `false`, number and `rapidjson.null`, simply encode as simple json value.
+When passed with `true`, `false`, number and `rapidjson.null`, simply encode as simple JSON value.

 **option**:

 A optional table contains follow field:

 * `pretty` boolean: Set `true` to make output string to be pretty formated.
 Default is false.
-* `sort_keys` boolean: Set `true` to make json object keys be sorted.
+* `sort_keys` boolean: Set `true` to make JSON object keys be sorted.
 Default is `false`.

 ### Returns

-Return encoded json string on success.
+Return stringified JSON on success.
 Return nil on failure, plus an error message as a second result.